 Imagine camping out under the stars on The Great Barrier Reef.
 It sounds crazy, but it’s possible!
 Sunlover Cruises offers a two day, one night Outer Reef tour called Sunlover by Starlight.
-This tour includes two days snorkelling out from their activity pontoon based at Moore Reef with an overnight stay camping on the pontoon where up to 18 guests can experience specialised treatment with their own hosts away from the large crowds of the day trippers once they have all left in the afternoon.
+This tour includes two days snorkelling out from their activity Marine Base based at Moore Reef with an overnight stay camping on the Marine Base where up to 18 guests can experience specialised treatment with their own hosts away from the large crowds of the day trippers once they have all left in the afternoon.

 I recently took the opportunity to give this unique experience a go, and I came back on a natural high!
 I wanted to shout out to everybody I knew how awesome it was!
 There is no other tour that I can compare it to as it is just something completely different to what other tour operators in Cairns have on offer.